 - Develop young people through workshops, support services, and skill-building while at WCS;

 - Advance young people in their professional journeys through leadership training and tiered professional opportunities in our parks.

 The collective impact of this approach empowers young people to pursue meaningful careers, increase their social capital, and develop a conservation ethic.

 Here is an in-depth overview of the WCS Career Lattice Program.

-See below for a selection of programs that are part of the WCS Career Lattice.
+See below for a selection of WCS Career Lattice programs.

 Generous support for the WCS STEM Career Lattice is provided by New York City Council Speaker Corey Johnson and the New York City Council, Fox Corporation, the TD Charitable Foundation, and multiple private foundations.